beau1399/porpus/README.md

 ## Dissecting the Demo

+If you worked through the demo in the last section, you have a file on your computer at ~/pptest/src/clj/pptest/handler.clj.
+This file (or some Clojure file refactored out of it) is where I anticipate most of your development will take place, so taking it apart is a good next step in explaining Porpus.

+Skipping past some boilerplate stuff that won't change much, we find the following around line 25:

+     ["/buttontest"
+        {:get {
+         :handler (fn [stuff]
+                    {:status 200
+                     :headers {"Content-Type" "text/html"}
+                     :body (html5 (head)[:button {:onclick "p_p_t.core.greet()"} "Say hi"]  (include-js "/js/app.js"))})}}]

 ## Porpus Design in Depth

 Porpus is designed to get your Clojure-based Web development efforts going as quickly and unobtrusively as possible.
 It grew out of my own needs, and out of a couple of competing factors I perceived in my own efforts to develop in the language: